-Camden has four parks currently available for public use and one that is current in development (on land recently donated to the village).
+Camden has five parks currently available for public use and one that is current in development (on land recently donated to the village).

 Camden Bicentennial Park is located on Central Avenue at the NW corner of Lafayette Street.
-The beautifully landscaped park is has wonderful gazebo and park benches for sitting, relaxing and people watching.
-It also has a tribute sign as reminding all that Camden is the birthplace of author and writer, Sherwood Anderson.
-Occasionally, the park is used for village events and programs.
+The beautifully landscaped park is has wonderful new gazebo and park benches for sitting, relaxing and people watching.
+It also has a tribute sign to remind all that Camden is the birthplace of author and writer, Sherwood Anderson.
+Often, the park is used for village events, programs and concerts.

 Camden's Tyler's-Ville Community Park (formerly the Waterworks Park) is located just off of N. Main Street on E. McKinley Drive.
 The park has a new splash pad water area, picnic shelters, great playground equipment, restrooms, a gazebo, basketball court and soccer field.
 Further development of the park is in the works...stay tuned for more fun and healthy additions.
 The largest of Camden's parks is often used for sporting and other community activities and the shelter can be reserved for private use.

 Camden Veterans Park - The Veterans Park is located right in the center of town at the corner of Main and Central.
 It features our Veterans Memorial, the beautiful (and working!) town clock, flag pole, benches for resting and gorgeous landscaping.
-It's also the location of our big Christmas tree during the holidays, and will likely be the site of some of Camden Comeback's activities (farmers market, Boo Fest, etc.)
+It's also the location of a big Christmas tree during the holidays, and is the site of Camden's summer Farmers Market and Car Cruise In events.

 More photos of our Tyler's-Ville Community Park: